True Facts about Edelweiss

 - The edelweiss isn't really the prettiest flower in the world… It's probably one of the farthest from pretty!
 But that is why we love it.
 Because it has more charm, history and meaning behind it than out right beauty. (and it looks great illustrated!
 Or as a Clip!)

 Do you love the Edelweiss Flower as much as I do?
-CLICK HERE to check out the collection featuring the edelweiss, from phone cases to yoga pants, t-shirts to coffee mugs!
+CLICK HERE to check out the collection featuring the edelweiss, from keychains to bracelets, t-shirts to pin sets!